Summary in a few lines:

 So, for untrained eye, both colors (G & H) will have almost the same effect, and when this comes with a setting color that’s known to hide colors, the mission to hide any color would be easily accomplished.

-Should You Go Any Higher than G Color?
+Should You Go Higher Than G Color?

 Diamond salespeople will always try to convince couples to get the highest color to avoid any yellow appearance, ironically, this “highest grade” will be the highest color they have in store, and no need to go any grade higher!